Anecdotal icon

 Anecdotal

-The anecdotal fallacy uses a personal experience or an isolated example instead of a sound argument.
+The anecdotal fallacy occurs when someone uses a personal experience or an isolated example instead of sound evidence or statistical data to support a general claim.

 Example of Anecdotal